| | | IIt is late in the year, he is alone on the sheltered beach in the small

 The wind rustled through the stone oaks, it seemed as if someone wanted

 to say something after all.
-He lay his hand against the lower stone, a
+He lay his hand against the lower stone,

 different, broader hand than that with which he had written that very